-If your well water smells like rotten-eggs, you are not alone.
+If your well water smells like rotten eggs, you are not alone.
 Well water odor is a common problem and many homeowners battle stinky well water.
-Rotten-egg water not only has an objectionable odor, but in high concentrations may be dangerous to your health, and is corrosive to plumbing, fixtures and appliances.
+Rotten-egg water not only has an objectionable odor, but in high concentrations may be dangerous to your health, and is corrosive to plumbing, fixtures, and appliances.

-Water containing hydrogen sulfide gas (“H2S”), has a unique “rotten egg” odor, which is often present in both hot and cold, but may become more pronounced from the hot water.
-This kind of water can discolor coffee, tea and other beverages, and alter the appearance as well as taste of cooked food.
+Water containing hydrogen sulfide gas (“H2S”), has a unique “rotten egg” odor, which is often present in both hot and cold but may become more pronounced from the hot water.
+This kind of water can discolor coffee, tea and other beverages, and alter the appearance as well as a taste of cooked food.

 Water containing H2S can corrode piping materials, such as copper, brass, steel and iron as well as exposed metallic components inside dishwashers and appliances tarnishing the surfaces a black color.
 Hydrogen sulfide can also quickly foul and ruin water softeners and filter systems.